Leverage Social Media to Find the Right Internship for You

 Some questions to think about while social networking:

 What kind of content am I displaying to followers, friends, and the public?
 Check your privacy settings and remove all inappropriate material that might cause employers to question your qualifications.
+Always take a moment to consider whether posting publicly visible pictures presents you in the best light.

 What kind of profile am I displaying to followers, friends, and the public?
 Be strategic in how you market yourself on social media sites, and then keep the message consistent across platforms.